thompsizzle/cloud-infrastructures/AWS/S3_hello_world/README.md

                 "Sid": "VisualEditor0",
                 "Effect": "Allow",
                 "Action": [
-                    "iam:*",
-                    "ec2:*",
-                    "elasticloadbalancing:*",
-                    "autoscaling:*"
+                    "s3:*",
                 ],
                 "Resource": "*"
             }
         ]
     }

 Here, we are creating a policy that can be attached to a user.
-This policy only allows for actions with IAM and EC2.
-Considering the administrator user has actions for hundreds of AWS services, this is much more secure in case the credentials for this user are ever compromised.
+This policy only allows for actions with S3.
+Considering the administrator user has permission to all actions for hundreds of AWS services, this is more secure in case the credentials for this user are ever compromised.

 ### Attach policy to new IAM user

-Attach your EC2HelloWorld policy to a new IAM user.
+Attach your new policy to a new IAM user.
 For access type, select access key - Programmatic access.
 This will provide access keys for the new IAM user to be used when setting up `aws configure`.